 CISOs and ISOs: Tasks, training, and salary at a glance

-Today, there is a global shortage of some 3 million cybersecurity professionals, with IT-Security Online even reporting that this lack of professionals in the information security sector is one of the top four trends that companies should prepare for.
-This makes both CISO and ISO an in-demand job profile with great opportunities on the market.
+There's a global shortage of some 3 million cybersecurity professionals.
+IT-Security Online went as far to say that this lack of talent in the sector is one of the top four trends companies should be preparing for.
+This makes both CISO and ISO an in-demand job profile with great prospects.

 The facts in a nutshell